 Everyone heard about the famous Belgian chocolate, the classics of Belgian desserts.
 That is not the only authentic Belgian desserts out there.
 Belgium is full of interesting sweets and not your usual Belgian chocolate desserts.
 The dessert factory in Belgium has definitely surprised me with some of them.
 These sweets and desserts have very interesting names and they are intriguing to try out.

 These authentic Belgian desserts are tasty and versatile.
-In case you are not the biggest fan of chocolate, you have quite the variety.
+In case you are not the biggest fan of chocolate, you have quite a variety.
 Belgian dessert served with maple syrup is certainly a staple.
 Whoever has a sweet tooth will surely be satisfied once they have the best Belgium dessert.

 We could not decide on which is our favorite from the list as all of them sound so promising.
 Let’s dive in and learn about the 10 best sweets and desserts in Belgium.

 The very first of the Belgian desserts is called Galettes Campinoises or also Kempense Galetten.
 The name “galette” comes from the Norman word gale and it literally means “flat cake”.
 As you can see, these are flat and they have a pattern on them.
-These flat cakes originally came from French cuisine.
+These flat cakes originally came from French desserts.

 These galettes can be made so many different ways, with various different fillings.
 The Belgian one looks just like in the photo.
 The texture is hard and crunchy, however, once it starts melting in your mouth it becomes buttery.